This trick can open up more Amex credit card slots — and 10,000 bonus points

 Potential for Pay Over Time bonus

 Another benefit to getting out of the Pay Over Time program is that Amex often sends out targeted bonuses to cardholders to enroll in Pay Over Time.
-Usually, they offer 10,000 Membership Rewards points as a bonus for those who opt into the program.
+Usually, they offer 10,000 Membership Rewards points as a bonus offer for those who opt into the program.

 So it’s possible that once you’re out of Pay Over Time, you’ll receive an offer to get back into the program.
 10,000 Amex points are worth $180.
 Not bad for clicking a few buttons!